-1.2.
-This Code of Ethics is the professional base standard expected of all Practitioners so as to preserve and enhance the reputation of the IICT and the public at large.
+1.2 This Code of Ethics is the professional base standard expected of all practitioners so as to preserve and enhance the reputation of the IICT and the public at large.

-1.3 This Code applies to all Practitioners who are or who become Members of the IICT.
+1.3 This Code applies to all practitioners who are, or who become, members of the IICT.

 2.1 Client, student and public welfare shall take priority over self interest of members, employers and colleagues.

-3.1 All IICT members shall conduct their professional practice with reasonable skill and learning.
-In no way shall any IICT member misrepresent their level of training, expertise, experience, or qualification.
+3.1 All IICT Members shall conduct their professional practice with reasonable skill and learning.
+In no way shall any IICT Member misrepresent their level of training, expertise, experience, or qualification.

-4.1 All IICT members must be personally responsible for professional decisions and must give due consideration to the foreseeable consequences of their actions within their field of expertise.
+4.1 All IICT Members must be personally responsible for professional decisions and must give due consideration to the foreseeable consequences of their actions within their field of expertise.

 5.2 If client records are kept by the practitioner, these shall be stored and disposed of in a confidential manner.

-6.1 All IICT members shall respect the client’s physical/emotional state, and shall not abuse clients through actions, words or silence, nor take advantage of the therapeutic relationship.
+6.1 All IICT Members shall respect the client’s physical/emotional state, and shall not abuse clients through actions, words or silence, nor take advantage of the therapeutic relationship.

-6.3 In the event that a IICT member and consulting client within their said profession should wish to participate in an intimate sexual relationship, any professional services must be terminated and the client be referred to another practitioner of the said profession.
+6.3 In the event that a IICT Member and consulting client within their said profession should wish to participate in an intimate sexual relationship, any professional services must be terminated and the client be referred to another practitioner of the said profession.

-Professional Conduct, Professional Development and Insurance
+Professional Conduct, Development & Insurance

-8.3 No IICT member shall falsely imply sponsorship or verification by any organisation which has not given their consent to do so.
+8.3 No IICT Member shall falsely imply sponsorship or verification by any organisation which has not given their consent to do so.

-8.4 All IICT members shall ensure that any advertising mentioning the IICT name shall be ethical and reserved in nature.
+8.4 All IICT Members shall ensure that any advertising mentioning the IICT name shall be ethical and reserved in nature.
 In no way shall any member make exaggerated or misleading claims in their advertising bearing the IICT name.